William-Dbt/ft_transcendence/README.md

 ## Usage

 `make` to start docker files with docker-compose.
-`fclean` to clean all containers stuff (images, networks...).
+`make fclean` to clean all containers stuff (images, networks...).
-`restart` to restart all containers.
+`make restart` to restart all containers.
-`logdatabase, logback and logfront` will respectively shows container of the database, the backend and the frontend logs.
+`make logdatabase, logback or logfront` will respectively shows container of the database, the backend and the frontend logs.
 It is usefull when you can't have Docker Desktop (not installed on 42's computers).

 The **website** is accessible at the address http://localhost:3333/ once containers are up.
 You can access the **database** at http://localhost:5555/ (thanks **prisma studio**).